Getting the Measure of Mycotoxins

-Twelve percent grain moisture or below is generally the figure at which fungal mold activity ceases, but the situation is more complex.
-Moisture level within the grain and in the surrounding air is dependent on temperature because warmer air has a greater water holding capacity.
+Twelve percent grain moisture is generally given as the figure below which fungal mold activity ceases, but the situation is more complex than that.
+Moisture level within the grain and in the surrounding air is dependent on temperature because warmer air has a greater water holding capacity

 Moisture inside the kernels of stored grain establishes an equilibrium level (balance) with the air outside, and the resulting relative humidity (R.H.) may be sufficiently high to encourage growth of deteriorative organisms including mycotoxin making fungi.
 Bacteria, fungal molds (including mycotoxin producers) and mites require a minimum R.H. of 90%, 70% and 60%, respectively.
 Insects depending on species need an R.H. level between 30% to 50%.